MiraWelner/MiraWelner/README.md

 ## Hi there 👋 I'm Mira Welner, a Data Scientist and Programmer.
 ### I hope to get a PhD in applying machine learning and data science to biomedical research, and following that, continue to research in industry.
+Someday I'd like to go into low earth orbit or higher 🚀

-### Someday I'd like to go into low earth orbit or higher 🚀
+### My Current Projects
 - I’m currently working for Professor Deeptankar DeMazumder in the [McGowan Institute of Regenerative Medicine](https://mirm-pitt.net/)
 - On the side I am contracting for [Hermit Tech](https://www.hermit-tech.com/)
 - I’m currently learning about (and interested in) <b>interpretation of ECG signals and other carardiovascular electronic records</b> and <b>Generative Adversarial Networks</b>